Council Budget 2021-22

 Pauline

-Pauline over 3 years ago
+Pauline almost 4 years ago

 Why pussyfoot about?
 You are going to increase CT anyway, tell us what the ballpark increase is then we can make more practical suggestions?

-Thebear over 3 years ago
+Thebear almost 4 years ago

 Are we worried about having to save £16.5?
 Have we already been making savings in proof-reading costs?

-FIBell over 3 years ago
+FIBell almost 4 years ago

 If your proposal to reduce bin collections to a three weekly cycle will we get a reduction in our council tax rates, as we pay for this service and you are reducing it.
 Please remember that the services you want to cut in the proposals is what we pay council taxes for and if you scrap or reduce them you can not charge us for them as it becomes unlawful charges.

-Gary over 3 years ago
+Gary almost 4 years ago